 Many kinds of care are available, and your choice may be complicated by the fact that names and licensing categories of residential care vary from state to state.
 Your Area Agency on Aging (find yours here) can help you sort out what kind of care you are looking for and what it is called in your area: skilled nursing, assisted living, a small group home or some other arrangement.
 They can also help you clarify whether you need to find a general setting for older adults, or a setting that is specifically designed for people with memory problems or dementia.
 When you have narrowed the field, you can start contacting residential care homes that you think will meet your family’s needs.

-Moving a Relative with Memory Loss: A Family Caregiver’s Guide offers a useful worksheet, “Choosing a Residential Care Setting: Things to Look for, Questions to Ask.”
+Moving a Relative and Other Transitions in Dementia Care offers a useful worksheet, “Choosing a Residential Care Setting: Things to Look for, Questions to Ask.”
 Among the criteria it helps you evaluate are the environment, the cost, staffing and activities, medical care, discharge plans and care plans, family programs and support, and end of life care.
 This tool from California Advocates for Nursing Home Reform can help you evaluate skilled nursing homes.

 Moving is not easy!
 Our book can guide you through the challenging process of visiting prospective care residences, talking to your relative about the move, planning and making the move, coping with after-move reactions…and it will reassure you that yes, you are doing the right thing.
 Our goal is to help you make a choice that works for everyone, and helps your relative have a happier, more engaged life than before.